 Sudbury Catholic Schools values second language learning.
 We offer early French Immersion and Core French programs to all students.
 SCDSB French teachers are all fluent in French and trained in second language education.
 Online and in classroom materials have been acquired and are available to students.
-Support resources for parents and students are available on the Learn Support Hub for Parents and Students, under the French language folder.
+Support resources for parents and students are available on the Learn Support Hub for Families, under the French language folder.

 The Goals for FSL in Ontario In all French as a Second Language programs, students realize the vision of the FSL curriculum as they strive to:

 - Use French to communicate and interact effectively in a variety of social settings

 - Learn about Canada, its two official language, and other cultures

 - Appreciate and acknowledge the interconnectedness and interdependence of the global community